IdrisPane/DQLab-TimeSeries-Forecasting-WORKSHOP-Mentor-Assistant/README.md

 # DQLab-TimeSeries-Forecasting-WORKSHOP-Mentor-Assistant

 ## Project Introduction
-Machine learning for time series and forecasting in R programming language
+Machine learning for time series and forecasting in R programming language using RStudio.

 ## Project targets
 - EDA with time series data